bgbg/cursor_commands/git-add-commit-push.md

    - Otherwise: `git add -u`

 3) Check branch name for issue reference:
+   - Skip this step if `--no-issue` is set
    - If branch name contains a numbered issue pattern (e.g., `issue-123`, `fix/issue-42`, `123-fix-bug`), extract the issue number
-   - Ask whether to add issue reference to commit message
+   - Ask whether to add issue reference to commit message.
+Mention: "To skip this check next time, use --no-issue"
    - If user says "close issue <NUMBER>" or similar: add "Closes #<NUMBER>" to commit message
    - If user says "related to issue #<NUMBER>" or similar: add "Related to #<NUMBER>" to commit message